 1. The plan is the opportunity to influence where and how federal agencies implement fuel reduction project on federal lands.

-We hope you can join us to develop an effective plan to reduce the impact of wildfire on our Alameda County communities.
-For a Schedule of Events contact: Cheryl Miller, DFSC Executive Director.
-DFSCMiller@comcast.net phone toll free: 877-725-6803.
+We hope you can join us as we update the plan to reduce the impact of wildfire on our Alameda County communities.
+For a Schedule of Events contact: Cheryl Miller, DFSC Executive Coordinator.
+Email: DFSCMiller@comcast.net phone: 510-282-1265.

 |